varnish/Varnish-Book/varnish_book.rst

    The SSL/TLS support on the frontend (client) side enables traffic encryption between clients and Varnish.
    On the backend (origin server and Varnish), SSL/TLS support encrypts all backend communication.
-   Backend encryption is useful for deployements with geographically distributed origin servers such as CDNs.
+   Backend encryption is useful for deployments with geographically distributed origin servers such as CDNs.

 Appendix A: Resources
 =====================